Faith in Buddhism

-In the later stratum of Buddhist history, especially in Mahāyāna Buddhism, faith was given a much more important role.
-Mahāyāna introduced devotion to Buddhas and bodhisattvas residing in Pure Lands and with the rise of devotion to the Amithaba Buddha in Pure Land Buddhism faith gained a central role in Buddhist practice.
-The Japanese form of Pure Land Buddhism, under the teachers Hōnen and Shinran, believed that only entrusting faith toward the Amitābha Buddha was a fruitful form of practice, as it dismissed celibacy, meditation and other Buddhist practices as no longer effective, or as contradicting the virtue of faith.
-Pure Land Buddhists defined faith as a state similar to enlightenment, with a sense of self-negation and humility.
-Mahayana sutras, such as the Lotus Sutra, became objects of worship, and the recitation and copying of these sutras were believed to create great merit.
+In the later strata of Buddhist history, especially in Mahāyāna Buddhism, faith was given a much more important role.
+Mahāyāna introduced devotion to Buddhas and bodhisattvas residing in Pure Lands.
+With the rise of devotion to the Amithaba Buddha in Pure Land Buddhism faith gained a central role in Buddhist practice.
+The Japanese form of Pure Land Buddhism, under the teachers Hōnen and Shinran, believed that only entrusting faith toward the Amitābha Buddha was a fruitful form of practice; it dismissed celibacy, meditation, and other Buddhist practices as no longer effective, or as contradicting the virtue of faith.
+Pure Land Buddhists defined faith as a state similar to enlightenment, with an accompanying sense of self-negation and humility.
+Mahāyāna sutras, such as the Lotus Sutra, became objects of worship, and the recitation and copying of these sutras were believed to create great merit.
 The impact of faith in Buddhist religiosity became pivotal in millenarian movements in several Buddhist countries, which sometimes resulted in the destruction of royal dynasties and other important political changes.

 Thus, the role of faith increased throughout Buddhist history.
 However, from the nineteenth century onward, in countries like Sri Lanka and Japan, and also in the West, Buddhist modernism has downplayed and criticized the role of faith in Buddhism.
 Faith in Buddhism still has a role in modern Asia and the West, but is understood and defined differently from traditional interpretations, with modern values and eclecticism becoming more important.
-The Dalit Buddhist community, specifically the Navayāna movement, has interpreted Buddhist concepts in the light of the political situation of the Dalits, in which there is tension between modernist rationalism and local devotion.

 Role in Buddhist teaching

 Faith is defined as serene trust that the practice of the Buddha's teaching will bring fruit.
-It is trust and surrender to enlightened or highly developed beings, such as Buddhas or bodhisattvas, or even certain highly respected monks or lamas sometimes seen as living Buddhas.
+It is trust and surrender to enlightened or highly developed beings, such as Buddhas or bodhisattvas, or even certain highly respected monks or lamas, who are sometimes seen as living Buddhas.
 Buddhists usually recognize multiple objects of faith, but many are especially devoted to one particular object of faith, such as one particular Buddha.
 Buddhism has, however, never been organized around one central authority, neither as a person or a scripture.
 Scriptures have usually acted as guidance, and consensus about practices has come about through debate and discussion.

 Several terms are used in Buddhism for faith, which have both cognitive and affective aspects: